 Permanent and total disability.
-You are permanently and totally disabled if you cannot engage in any substantial gainful activity because of your physical or mental condition.
+You have a permanent and total disability if you cannot engage in any substantial gainful activity because of your physical or mental condition.
 A physician must certify that the condition has lasted or can be expected to last continuously for 12 months or more, or that the condition can be expected to result in death.

 Substantial gainful activity.
 Substantial gainful activity is the performance of significant duties over a reasonable period of time while working for pay or profit, or in work generally done for pay or profit.
 Full-time work (or part-time work done at your employer’s convenience) in a competitive work situation for at least the minimum wage conclusively shows that you are able to engage in substantial gainful activity.

-Substantial gainful activity is not work you do to take care of yourself or your home.
-It is not unpaid work on hobbies, institutional therapy or training, school attendance, clubs, social programs, and similar activities.
+Substantial gainful activity isn't work you do to take care of yourself or your home.
+It isn't unpaid work on hobbies, institutional therapy or training, school attendance, clubs, social programs, and similar activities.
 However, doing this kind of work may show that you are able to engage in substantial gainful activity.

-The fact that you have not worked for some time is not, of itself, conclusive evidence that you cannot engage in substantial gainful activity.
+The fact that you haven't worked for some time isn't, of itself, conclusive evidence that you can't engage in substantial gainful activity.

 Sheltered employment.
 Certain work offered at qualified locations to physically or mentally impaired persons is considered sheltered employment.
-These qualified locations are in sheltered workshops, hospitals and similar institutions, homebound programs, and Department of Veterans Affairs (VA) sponsored homes.
+These qualified locations include work centers that are certified by the Department of Labor (formerly referred to as sheltered workshops), hospitals and similar institutions, homebound programs, and Department of Veterans Affairs (VA) sponsored homes.

 Compared to commercial employment, pay is lower for sheltered employment.
-Therefore, one usually does not look for sheltered employment if he or she can get other employment.
-The fact that one has accepted sheltered employment is not proof of the person’s ability to engage in substantial gainful activity.
+Therefore, one usually doesn't look for sheltered employment if he or she can get other employment.
+The fact that one has accepted sheltered employment isn't proof of the person’s ability to engage in substantial gainful activity.

 Physician’s statement.
-If you are under age 65, you must have your physician complete a statement certifying that you were permanently and totally disabled on the date you retired.
+If you are under age 65, you must have your physician complete a statement certifying that you had a permanent and total disability on the date you retired.
 You can use the statement in the instructions for Schedule R Credit for the Elderly or the Disabled, page R-4.

-You do not have to file this statement with your Form 1040 or Form 1040A, but you must keep it for your records.
+You don't have to file this statement with your Form 1040 or Form 1040A, but you must keep it for your records.

 Veterans.
-If the Department of Veterans Affairs (VA) certifies that you are permanently and totally disabled, you can substitute VA Form 21-0172, Certification of Permanent and Total Disability, for the physician’s statement you are required to keep.
+If the Department of Veterans Affairs (VA) certifies that you have a permanent and total disability, you can substitute VA Form 21-0172, Certification of Permanent and Total Disability, for the physician’s statement you are required to keep.
 VA Form 21-0172 must be signed by a person authorized by the VA to do so.
 You can get this form from your local VA regional office.

 If you checked box 4, 5, or 6 in Part I of Schedule R, enter in the space above the box on line 2 in Part II the first name(s) of the spouse(s) for whom the box is checked.